 2026

 Matthews, J., Kikumoto, A., Miyamoto, K., & Shibata, K. (2026).
 Metacognition is mentally demanding.
 PsyArXiv.
+Manuscript submitted for publication.

 Lee, K., Vaichalkar, J., Dadarya, A., Chang, W., Kikumoto, A., & Nishida, J. (2026).
 FIXical I/O: Exploring the effects of real-time error sensing and physical intervention on finger-based motor sequence learning.
 ACM CHI Conference on Human Factors in Computing Systems (CHI 2026). 🏅 Honorable Mention Award